Mesopotamian mythology: Heroic epics

 These stories tended to focus on a great hero, following their journey through trials or simply important events in their life.
 Stories like these can be found in many different cultures around the world, and often give insight into the values of those societies.
-For example, in a culture that celebrated a hero that was devout to the gods or respecting their father, it can be inferred that the society valued those traits.
+For example, in a culture that celebrated a hero that was devout to the gods or respected their father, it can be inferred that the society valued those traits.

 Epic of Gilgamesh

-The Epic of Gilgamesh is one of the most well known Mesopotamian myths, and is often regarded as the oldest known piece of literature in the world.
+The Epic of Gilgamesh is a well known Mesopotamian myth, often regarded as the oldest surviving work of literature.
 It was initially a number of individual short stories, and was not combined into one cohesive epic until the 18th century BCE.
 The story follows the Sumerian king Gilgamesh, typically regarded as a historical figure, and his good friend, Enkidu through various adventures and quests that eventually lead to Enkidu's death.
 The second half of the epic deal with Gilgamesh, distressed about the death of his friend and his own impending mortality, as he searches for immortality.
 In the end he fails, but he comes to terms with the fact that he is eventually going to die and returns to his city of Uruk a wiser king.

 The Myth of Adapa

-The earliest record of myth of Adapa is from the 14th century BCE.
+The earliest record of the myth of Adapa is from the 18th century BCE.
 Adapa was a Sumerian citizen who was blessed by the god Enki with immeasurable intelligence.
 However, one day Adapa was knocked into the sea by the south wind, and in a rage he broke the south wind’s wings so that it could no longer blow.
 Adapa was summoned to be judged by An, and before he left Enki warned him not to eat or drink anything offered to him.
 However, An had a change of heart when he realized just how smart Adapa was, and offered him the food of immortality, which Adapa, dutiful to Enki, turned down.
 This story is used as an explanation for humankind’s mortality, it is associated with the fall of man narrative that is also present in Christianity.